-- Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent control and support functions that monitor operational risk on a daily basis, and implementation of extensive policies and procedures, and controls designed to prevent the occurrence of operational risk events; - Proactive communication between our revenue producing units and our independent control and support functions; and - A network of systems to facilitate the collection of data used to analyze and assess our operational risk exposure.
+- Collecting complete, accurate and timely information; - Training, supervision and development of our people; - Active participation of senior management in identifying and mitigating our key operational risks; - Independent risk oversight and control functions that monitor operational risk, and implementation of policies, procedures and controls designed to prevent the occurrence of operational risk events; and - Ensuring proactive communication between our revenueproducing units and our independent risk oversight and control functions.

 We combine top-down and bottom-up approaches to manage and measure operational risk.
 From a top-down perspective, our senior management assesses firmwide and business-level operational risk profiles.
-From a bottom-up perspective, revenue-producing units and independent control and support functions are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.
+From a bottom-up perspective, our first and second lines of defense are responsible for risk identification and risk management on a day-to-day basis, including escalating operational risks to senior management.